 With a lightweight double-butted 6061 Aluminium frame and compliant butted Cr-Mo fork paired to a super wide-range youth/entry-level friendly gearing and comfy, large-volume 35c tyres (and clearance to go much bigger), the Col du Glandon is a refreshingly different take on a versatile road bike designed specifically for both smaller and younger riders.

-The butting process meanwhile ensures ample wall thickness and strength where required but trims any excess and extra unnecessary weight where it’s not – tuned for optimum performance - both lighter and stiffer.
+The butting process meanwhile ensures ample wall thickness and strength where required but trims any excess and extra unnecessary weight where it

 The smaller wheel size gives us that little bit of extra room to deisgn a compact 47cm frame without compromising the fit or handling (no super-steep seat tube angles here to get the deisred numbers to fit, but not necessarily work.)
 Spares?
 A standard 26" innertube will fit fine and there should be plenty of tyre options just around the corner.

 A full, new Shimano Claris 8sp groupset (less brakes) adorns the CdG, with super wide-range gearing via the 34/46T chainset matched to the 11-32T cassette